Copywriting and LinkedIn support.

 Clients have told me that this sample alone has been highly valuable in understanding some of the things they need to change about their business.

-For example, my reviews can reveal a misunderstanding about the product or service on offer, and that leads the client to make a change to their marketing or sales process that could have a significant positive effect their business.
+For example, my reviews can reveal a misunderstanding about the product or service being offered, and that leads the client to make a change to their marketing or sales process that could have a significant positive effect on their business.

 How will you send me your output?

 Most clients ask for Word documents but I can handle lots of other formats if needs be.

 If I’m editing an existing Word document, I’ll turn on the Track Changes feature so you can see what’s changed.